kajasoft/pytypeddict-ts/README.md

 # pytypeddict-ts
 ### Python TypedDicts to TypeScript translator

-Translate Python 3.11 TypedDict defintions into TypeScript type definitions from the command line.
+Translate Python 3.11 TypedDict definitions into TypeScript type definitions from the command line.

 ## Installation